games647/pwned-check/README.md

 * Rust gives you so much flexible to even use the read BUFFER if you guarantee its lifetime
 * Rust performs many in-place operations without allocating
 * `parse` convert easily types (String -> integer) or even errors to others
 * Result objects
     * Can be very easily returned early using `?`
     * Easy matching on the source of error (i.e. Integer parsing error because of X)
         * Without the need to fiddling with Strings
 * For loops without `&` are consuming alternative `for &i in &v`
 * Great tools
-    * Clippy (`cargo clippy`) - Like `findbugs` finds potential issue
+    * Clippy (`cargo clippy`) - Like `findbugs` finds potential issues
     * Fmt (`cargo fmt`) - Formatter
     * Check (`cargo check`) - Compile check
     * Documentation testing